worlifoe-ux/Module-1-Projects/README.md

-# Module 1-Projects – Smart Waste Tracker
+# Module-Projects – Smart Waste Tracker

-This repository contains the Module 1 to 7 projects for the course.
+This repository contains the Module projects for the course.
 Smart Waste Tracker is an IoT-based systm for monitoring waste levels in urban bins.

 ## Team Member
 Quinton Alexandre